 This decouples the implementation from the usage in such a way that we can easily scale the application by adding new implementations and simply instantiating them through the factory - with the exact same codebase.

 If we just get another factory as a parameter, we don't even need to know which class it produces.
-We just need to have a uniform factory method which returns a class guaranteed to have a certain set of behaviors.
+We just need to have a uniform factory method that returns a class guaranteed to have a certain set of behaviors.
 Let's take a look.

 For starters, don't forget to include abstract methods: